 With our experience in rat control and knowledge of building architecture and how rats use it, we can get rid of rodents completely, with guarantee.
 We perform a very detailed inspection of the house or building, and find every last spot that rats are

-It's also important to trap and remove the rats correctly.
-A lot of lazy companies will set a few traps by the attic hatch.
-That's not very effective.
-Rats are creatures of habit, and tend to travel the same pathways over and over.
 In order to catch them, it's best to set many traps, at least a dozen or more, on the exact trails in the attic that the rats are using.
-Poison is a horrible idea, as it leaves rat carcasses in the attic and walls, decomposing and giving off a terrible odor.
-Glue boards and other traps aren't very effective.
-Snap traps are best.
-For more information on rat trapping, read the how to kill rats page.
+Poison is a horrible idea, as it leaves rat carcasses in the attic and walls, decomposing and giving off a

 As for other ideas for how to get rid of rats, people may recommend cleaning up garbage, keeping the property free of trash and debris, keeping vegetation down, trimming back trees and other plants next to the house, and so on, but these things are not necessary.
 Sure, garbage and debris and flora will attract rats, but the truth is that there's always going to be a lot of rats outside, even if you live in a very clean area, and there's no way to stop that.
 So the only real way to take care of a rat problem for good is to seal shut all entry points into the house, and let the rats live outside or in your neighbor's house, where they belong.